 Anthos introduces an application modernization platform that has the flexibility to run in any environment – whether it’s cloud native or based on virtual machines.
-To learn more how enterprises can develop, secure, and manage apps at scale, join us on June 2 for a webinar on Anthos.
+It can help enterprises adopt containers and modernize technology stacks.
+Contact us to learn how CloudOps can help you evolve your cloud native architecture with Anthos.

 A checklist for your cloud migration